Meet SoundCloud rival Audius, free & anti-takedowns – TechCrunch

 If disputes aren’t resolved, rights holders can approach the operators of nodes hosting the music and file a local equivalent of ta DMCA takedown request, though the music might still live on other nodes beyond the law.
 In that case, rights holders file a complaint to the Audius arbitration committee made up of users.
 That group can vote on whether a track legally should be removed or its revenue reattributed, and both plaintiffs and committee members must put up a small financial stake they’ll lose if their claim is frivolous or they make erroneous decisions.

 We’ll see if this hands-off approach to censorship actually flies with the law.
 If so, it could give artists confidence in joining Audius that they lack elsewhere.
 Many are frustrated after constantly having to rebuild their audience on different platforms from MySpace to iTunes to Spotify to SoundCloud, especially if their tracks are disappearing.
 One benefit of being open sourced and decentralized is that “Let’s say our company closes up shop in 5 years?
-Audius and the content will live on forever, as long as folks continue to operate the nodes” Rumberg explains.
+Audius and the content will live on forever, as long as folks continue to operate the nodes” Rumburg explains.

 To make sure it stays in business as it stretches its venture funding from General Catalyst and Lightspeed, Audius has plans for additional tools that could make it and artists money.
 From being able to crowdfund future albums to selling merchandise or VIP experiences, Audius could become a gateway to spending on independent music.
 It could have to compete with itself, though, since Audius’ on-demand streaming site is just one client built on its Open Source protocol.
 The founders say they hope other people will build Pandora-style radio clients, music discovery apps, and more listening options through its APIs.

-Rumberg and Browning met the summer after high school at a camp of Stanford admits.
+Rumburg and Browning met the summer after high school at a camp of Stanford admits.
 Throughout college, the recent graduates got deeper into dance music subgenres by devouring everything on SoundCloud.
-But watching their favorite artists get music kicked off that app while their DJ friends struggled to break through the algorithms, Rumberg says they wondered “how can we remove the platform from this equation?”
+But watching their favorite artists get music kicked off that app while their DJ friends struggled to break through the algorithms, Rumburg says they wondered “how can we remove the platform from this equation?”

 Music businesses aiming to free art from “the man” so often end up becoming him.
 But by decentralizing control and funneling money directly to creators, Audius may code its way into music culture.